English Literature with Film Studies BA (Hons) – 2020 entry

 Studying literature and film encourages you to become a reflective, sensitive and active reader and viewer.
 You will think carefully about literary texts and films, about what it means to interpret written and cinematic works, and the importance of literature and cinema in history and society.

-You will be introduced to a range of thought-provoking critical and theoretical approaches to literature and film.
-You will also discover historical, social and psychological perspectives which will enhance your understanding of literary works and cinema, allowing you to place them in their proper historical, international and cultural contexts.
+You’ll be introduced to a range of thought-provoking critical and theoretical approaches to literature and film.
+You’ll also discover historical, social and psychological perspectives which will enhance your understanding of literary works and cinema, allowing you to place them in their proper historical, international and cultural contexts.

 Professional Training placements